kamikazeSlayers/architectural-katas-2022/README.md

 |---|
 | <img src="images/physical_view.jpeg" width="500"> |

+### Observability
+Observability plays an indispensible role in providing the tools to effectively monitor the usage, performance and health of the system.
+Spotlight App makes good use of all three pillars involved in Observability - Metrics & Monitoring, Logging and Distributed Tracing.
+For more details, see [./architectural-views/observability.md](Observability: Metrics & Monitoring, Logging and Distributed Tracing).

 ## ADRs
 Below are the key architectural decision records:
 - [Microservice vs Monolith Style of Architecture](adrs/adr01-microservice-architecture.md)